Peripheral-immune-AD/Peripheral-immune-and-AD/README.md

 # Peripheral-immune-and-AD
-The code and data for the living systematic review of peripheral immune and AD
+The code and data for the living systematic review of peripheral immune function and Alzheimer’s Disease